Confirmation of Acceptance for Studies

-If your Tier 4 (General) visa application has been refused and you are inside the UK you will need to speak to an Immigration Adviser as soon as possible.
+If your Student Visa application has been refused and you are inside the UK you will need to speak to an Immigration Adviser as soon as possible.

 Depending on your individual circumstances you may need to leave the UK and make a new application from overseas.
 In this case, we generally can't assign a CAS until you have returned home.

 If you are overseas when your visa application is refused you will need to contact an Immigration Adviser and provide a copy of your Refusal Notice which confirms the reason why your application was unsuccessful.

 Before you can make a new visa application you will need to request a new CAS.
 Your CAS will be assigned to you once an Adviser has reviewed your case.
 If we are not satisfied that there is sufficient time for you to obtain a new visa and travel to the UK before the latest course start date agreed by the University, we may be unable to assign a new CAS and will advise you to defer your studies until the next academic year.

 CAS are issued up to three months before course start dates for new students and it is advisable to be ready to make an application for a Student visa as soon as you have the CAS.